yashkim77/StackOverflow-assistant-bot/README.md

 ##### Requests
 * pip install requests

 ##### Running
+* First Extract word_embeddings.tsv file from word_embeddings.tar.xz.Then run the StackoverBot-project.ipynb notebook to get all the necessary .pkl file.

-We are going to integrate the bot to Telegram messenger.
+* We are going to integrate the bot to Telegram messenger.
 To do so, you will need to create a token and use it to run the bot.

     * Talk to @BotFather in Telegram.
 The command "/newbot" will create a bot for you.
 You will be prompted to enter a name and a username for your bot.
 After that, you will be given a token.
     * Run the 'Hello world' bot with the scripted provided for you: python3 main_bot.py --token=YOUR_TOKEN

 You can now talk to this bot in Telegram!